graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 .. _replicated_graphs:

-You can also follow this :tutorials-repo:`tutorial on using outfeed queues to inspect tensors and return activation and gradient tensors <feature_examples/tensorflow/inspecting_tensors>` from the Graphcore tutorials repository.
+You can also follow this :tutorials-repo-tf1:`tutorial on using outfeed queues to inspect tensors and return activation and gradient tensors <feature_examples/tensorflow/inspecting_tensors>` from the Graphcore tutorials repository.

 Replicated graphs
 ~~~~~~~~~~~~~~~~~